ralvares/alertmanager-webhook-telegram/README.md

-# Alertmanager webhook for Telegram on Openshift
+# Telegram webhook for alertmanager Openshift

 One way to get the chat ID
 ==========================